Veneration of Mary in the Catholic Church: Mary as protectress and intercessor

 It was through Mary's intercession, through compassion for the hosts, at the marriage feast of Cana, that Jesus worked his first miracle.

 The Catechism of the Catholic Church states: "From the most ancient times the Blessed Virgin has been honored with the title of 'Mother of God,' to whose protection the faithful fly in all their dangers and needs."
 The Eastern Catholic Churches observe the feast of the Intercession of the Theotokos in October.

 Roman Catholic views of the Virgin Mary as refuge and advocate of sinners, protector from dangers and powerful intercessor with her Son, Jesus are expressed in prayers, artistic depictions, theology, and popular and devotional writings, as well as in the use of religious articles and images.
-The earliest known prayer to Mary, the Sub tuum praesidium, ("Under your protection") dates from about the 3rd century.
+The earliest known prayer to Mary, the Sub tuum praesidium, ("Under your protection") dates from about the 3rd century, with more recent scholarship dating it from the 6th to 9th century C.E.

 The artistic depictions of the Virgin of Mercy portray the role of Mary as the protector of Christians, as she shelters them under her mantle.
 The Virgin of Mercy depictions sometimes include arrows raining from above, with the Virgin's cloak protecting the people.